Describe a time when you lost your pet.: IELTS Speaking Cue Card

 How did you feel when you couldn't find Nisa?

-I searched every room in the house and called her name repeatedly.
+I searched every room in the house thoroughly and called her name.
 I also asked my neighbors if they had seen her.
-I even checked the nearby areas outside, hoping she might have wandered out.
-It was important for me to do everything I could to bring her back home.
+I was desperate to find her, so I looked in all the usual hiding spots and even checked outside, hoping she would return home.

 What did you learn from this experience?

-I learned the importance of keeping a close eye on my pet, especially since she is shy and tends to hide.
-It also made me realize how much I care for her and how important she is to my life.
-I now take extra precautions to ensure she stays safe and secure at home.
+I learned the importance of keeping a close eye on pets, especially indoor ones.
+It also made me realize how much I care for Nisa and how important she is to me.
+I now take extra precautions to ensure she doesn't get out and I feel more prepared for any future incidents.

 Band 6-7